 Before you apply, we recommend that you seek advice from the contact for the research area you are interested in – please read our How to apply page.
 In addition to a completed application form, we will normally require a research proposal.
 For advertised studentships, the advertisement will tell you what to send.
 A description of your suitability for the studentship, including information about your knowledge of the relevant literature and research methods, will normally be required.

 The appropriate application form will tell you where to send your application.
-You should answer all the questions that apply to you, including the HESA data questions.
-If your application form is not completed in full, we will not be able to consider it.
+You should answer all the questions that apply to you.
+All applications must be accompanied by a completed research degrees HESA form, without which we will consider your application incomplete.

 You should check if a proposal is needed from you, and its format, in the studentship advert or by talking to a contact within the research area (see How to apply).
 If a proposal is required for your chosen degree or studentship, we suggest the following format, but again research proposals may differ by faculty/studentship and it is important to check this before you apply.